 How are bowed legs diagnosed?

 After a complete medical history review, your physician will perform a physical exam to look at how your child sits, stands and moves.

-Your physician may recommend an X-ray to confirm the diagnosis.
+Your physician may recommend an X-ray as well.

 - Observation every six months until bowing has resolved

-In severe deformities where the bowed legs are not straightened naturally overtime, surgery may be necessary to correct the remaining bowing.
-Surgery may stop further bowing and prevent damage to the growth area of the shin bone.
+In severe deformities where the bowed legs don’t straighten over time, surgery may be necessary to correct the remaining bowing.
+Surgery may prevent damage to the shin bone and stop further bowing.

 After surgery, a cast may be used to protect the bone as it heals.
-Crutches may be necessary for a few weeks, followed by physical therapy to restore strength and range of motion.
+Your child may need crutches for a few weeks, followed by physical therapy.

 Learn more about pediatric orthopedic care at OrthoIndy.